 Tips for Investing

 - Consider talking to a financial advisor about the ins and outs of completing a 1031 exchange if you own an investment property.
 If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you connect, in just minutes, with professional advisors in your local area.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are different paths you can take to invest in real estate and it’s helpful to consider all the options.
 For example, you could invest in a crowdfunding platform, a REIT or real estate mutual fund.
 Looking at the pros and cons of each one can help you decide which one most closely fits your risk tolerance and goals.